hgaard/resume/index.md

 __myUCPH__

 The official app for The University of Copenhagen.
-The app is built to customize the content based on the users association to the university.
+The app is built to customize the content based on the user's association to the university.
 The app is written in C# with Xamarin and MvvmCross and is available for iOS and Android.
 I did the initial architectural design of the app and developed key parts.

 ### NNIT A/S

-`Nov 2011 - Feb 2013`
+`2011 - 2013`
 __Advanced Developer__

-During my entire employment at NNIT i worked on the same product, a federated login solution for the government in Denmark.
+During my entire employment at NNIT I worked on the same product, a federated login solution for the government in Denmark.

 **Nemlog-in** - provides single sign-on for all Danish citizens when interacting with any public institutions.
 The solution is build around Microsoft ADFS in C# with a lot of supporting services for administration and federation subscription.
 My main responsibilities were - Design and implementation of components, security assessments of other parts of the code base and build and deployment of the solution.

 ### Oticon A/S

-`July 2011 - Oct 2011`
+`2011 - 2011`
 __Lead Developer__

 __Genie__ - a large Windows application for fitting hearing instruments.
 The application is written in C# and is very processor heavy.
 As lead developer I was responsible for design and development and review of core communication, simulation and transformation components within the fitting application.

-`Aug 2005 - June 2011`
+`2005 - 2011`

 __Software Developer__

-__Genie__ - my areas of expertise were mainly around communication between hearing instrument and computer, data modeling, data persisting, optimization of performance and parallelization of program flow.
+__Genie__ - my areas of expertise were mainly around communication between hearing instrument and computer, data modelling, data persisting, optimization of performance and parallelization of program flow.

-__Development tools__ - during the development of the fitting application as well as for development of the hearing instruments them selves, I developed and implemented various development tools.
-These tool ranged from small commandline tools for test automation to implementation and migration to TFS.
+__Development tools__ - during the development of the fitting application as well as for development of the hearing instruments themselves, I developed and implemented various development tools.
+These tools ranged from small commandline tools for test automation to implementation and migration to TFS.

 ### GN Otometrics A/S

-`Oct 2003 - July 2005`
+`2003 - 2005`
 __Software Developer__

 __Auditbase__ - an office Management System for supporting hearing care professionals in hearing clinics in the UK and Scandinavia.
-The application also integrate with other hospital systems through the HL7 protocol.
+The application also integrates with other hospital systems through the HL7 protocol.
 I worked as a developer on the application written in Centura/Gupta with SQLBase as backend.
 I was also responsible for the HL7 integration.

 ## Education